gregmannuk/dbmm_list_clarifications/Using github here.md

 ## What do I need to use it?
 ### Get a github account
 If you want to make a contribution to this repository you will need to create a github account.
 It's free.
-It is stronly advised to add some form of 2 facotr authentication to your account for added security.
+It is stronly advised to add some form of 2 factor authentication to your account for added security.

 ### Install github desktop.
 Although you can just use the github website to make updates to files it's generally considered best practice to: